RodrigoZandeOliveira/Alura_Plus/README.md

 **OBERVATIONS**

 - I learned how to use "variables" to make the css code easy to edit/customize;
-- During the course we had some contact with HTML & CSS;
+- We used Grid & Flexbox to position the elements throughout the page;
 - [About Alura](https://www.alura.com.br);